Everything VoiceMenu does

 Your customer-facing site: menu, pages, and content that supports SEO.

 The public experience is built for food businesses: clear menu navigation, allergens and modifiers where you use them, and a smooth path into cart and checkout.
-Content blocks, FAQs, and alerts help you explain how you operate.
+Simple pages let you explain how you operate.

 Share openings, specials, or announcements on your own site instead of sending visitors only to social channels.
-Availability depends on your instance configuration.
+Availability depends on your setup.

 Customer accounts